 An Advent wreath isn’t a “wreath” in the regular sense of the word, but a round tabletop candleholder, usually surrounded by greenery of some kind.
 I’ve listed the candle colors, Advent watchwords–Wait/Hope, Prepare, Rejoice/Joy and Love–and Scripture readings for each Sunday.
-There are various meanings for the candles as well as Prophet, Bethlehem, Shepherd, and Angel.
+The last reading in this tradition is on Christmas Eve or Christmas, when the Christ candle is lit.

 The point is to pause and remember.
-Here is a simple gift to help you–just click HERE for your free download to save and print.
-Keep the graphic on your frig or at the dinner table, anywhere nearby your Advent wreath and you’ll be ready on December 2nd.
+Keep the graphic on your frig or at the dinner table, anywhere nearby your Advent wreath and you’ll be ready on December 2nd to pause and remember.